shepting/kiwi-mac-demo/README.md

 A sample Mac OS X app using Kiwi for unit-testing.

-Make a new project
-OS X -> Application -> Cocoa Application
+1. Make a new project (OS X -> Application -> Cocoa Application)
-Choose Unit Tests & ARC checkboxes
+1. Choose Unit Tests & ARC checkboxes
-Close the project
-Add the Podfile
+1. Add the Podfile to the directory (also update the names in the Podfile)
-Run: pod install
+1. Run in the terminal: pod install
-Edit test target (MacAppTests) build setting FRAMEWORK_SEARCH_PATHS to $(inherited) Remove tests, add spec
+1. Edit test target (MacAppTests) build setting FRAMEWORK_SEARCH_PATHS to $(inherited)
+1. Remove tests, add spec
-Test (cmd + U)
+1. Test (cmd + U)